 This Asian inspired Ginger Sauce is an exact replica of that famous Benihana sauce you love so much.
-It’s a memorable tasty sauce that people wish they could bottle and take home.
-Goes great with steak, veggies, rice, eggrolls or fish!
+It’s a memorable and tasty sauce that people wish they could bottle and take home.
+Goes great with steak, veggies, rice, egg rolls or fish!

-If you've ever eaten at Benihana or a similar Hibachi-style restaurant, you will likely begin salivating when you imagine dipping a succulent piece of steak into their famous Ginger Sauce.
+If you've ever eaten at Benihana or a similar Hibachi-style restaurant, you have likely begun salivating when you dunk a succulent piece of steak into their famous Ginger Sauce.
 Every time we go to Benihana, I end up dousing my steak, shrimp, veggies AND rice with that stuff.
 It is unbelievably addicting.
 When I decided to go crazy with lunches this week, this Ginger Sauce popped into my head as I tried to think of the perfect dressing for a steak salad.

 According to their site, Benihana prides themselves in preparing the sauce they serve fresh and making it daily.
 But that’s why we decided to concoct a recipe ourselves and share it with YOU!
-Since they don’t share their recipe, we took what we know to be some very flavorful ingredients and tested it until it was the right amount of flavors to mimic their sauce.
+Since they don’t share their recipe, we took what we know to be some very flavorful ingredients and tested it until it was the perfect combination of flavors to mimic their sauce.

 HOW DO I MAKE MY OWN GINGER SAUCE?

 Start with your food processor.
-I like mine, it’s handy and easy to clean and it’s a tool I can use often.
+I love mine.
+It’s handy and easy to clean and it’s a tool I use often.
 Toss in the onions, fresh ginger and liquids so you can come up with a uniform chunky sauce that will be perfect as your condiment for many recipes!
 If you don’t have a food processor, then you can easily grate the onion and ginger by hand.